 It works well but the meter has never indicated correctly since it was given to me in 2011.
 Having seen a tip on the web I recently (November 2014) decided to investigate further and replace several of the capacitors associated with the AF oscillator and modulator.
 This effected the desired meter response but only temporarily.
 I discovered that the meter was accurate but the pointer would often not rise beyond about quarter scale.
 After dismantling the meter, re fixing the loose glass and re assembling it now functions correctly (touch wood!)

 views of the interior with screening covers removed (lots of screws to undo)

 Advance made versions of this very popular signal generator for many years, I think mine dates from early 1961 based upon the date codes on the capacitors.
-There is a useful dating page HERE.
+Capacitor dating codes can be found here.
 Later models have rectangular meters and BNC coaxial connectors The advert for an earlier model dates from 1948